zezax/one/quol/red/README.md

 1. **Red** compiled patterns are read-only, concurrent, and lock-free.
 `RE2` locks the program every time it's used.
+This can make a 12-27x difference in performance.

 1. **Red** doesn't try to protect you from yourself.
 It will compile expressions for which `RE2` complains "pattern too large - compile failed".